bvasilop/js-algorithms-and-data-structures-masterclass/Hash-Tables/Hash-Tables.md

 * Collision occurs when hash function randomly allocates a position in memory in the same location as a previous item

-* Because of this collision we need a way to store both users somehow in this address space
+* Because of this collision we need a way to store both users somehow in this address space.
+(Good collision resolution --usually computer -under-the-hood takes care of it for us)

 * Linked Lists can occur as a result of collision with hash tables, we can't avoid collisions because we're dealing with data with limited memory